Loading profile data...

 "Unfair dismissal on the grounds of discrimination is already a day-one right.
 Guidance already in place today is to follow a fair and reasonable dismissal process for any termination to ensure decisions are balanced, fair and reduce risk."

-With the aim of modernising workplace practices while ensuring fair treatment for employees, the new legislation is set to roll out in clear phases, giving companies the opportunity to prepare thoroughly and adapt to the evolving legal landscape.
+With the aim of modernising workplace practices while making sure employees get fair treatment, the new legislation is set to roll out in clear phases, giving companies the opportunity to prepare thoroughly and adapt.

-For statutory sick pay changes coming on April 6, 2026, there will be genuine cost implications for small businesses currently operating on statutory minimums, and the day-one right to paternity leave could have resourcing implications, she said.
+For statutory sick pay changes comingon 6 April 2026, there will be genuine cost implications for small businesses currently operating on statutory minimums, and the day-one right to paternity leave could have implications for resourcing.

-She said: “Under the new legislation, employees can apply to take two weeks paid leave from day one, previously there had been 26 26-week qualifying period, as well as new starters being eligible for the weekly payment, it’s also something to be aware of from a resourcing perspective.”
+"Under the new legislation, employees can apply to take two weeks' paid leave from day one.
+Previously, there had been a 26-week qualifying period."

-Businesses are encouraged to participate, stay updated via the roadmap, and connect with local business support networks for expert advice.
+Businesses are encouraged to take part, stay updated via the roadmap and connect with local business support networks for expert advice.

 Rona's top tips for small businesses

-Focus on timing - Concentrate on changes coming in April 2026 first, as later measures may still be subject to changes after consultation
+• Focus on timing: Concentrate on changes coming in April 2026 first, as later measures may still change after the consultation.

-Do an impact assessment - identify which changes will impact your business and how, then prioritise accordingly
+• Do an impact assessment: Identify which changes will affect your business and how, then prioritise accordingly.

-Focus on people management essentials - for growing businesses, prioritise engagement, absence management and performance management as your key HR foundations
+• Focus on people management essentials: For growing businesses, prioritise engagement, managing absences and managing performance as your key HR foundations.

 Get business support right to your inbox